ppy/osu-wiki/news/2025/2025-05-02-the-lazer-grand-arena-returns.md

 ## Registration / Qualifier stage

-No sign-up required–**just play!**
+No sign-up required — **just play!**

 To participate, simply play in the official playlist starting **Sunday, May 4 at 19:00 UTC**.
-You'll have **one week** to complete the **12 playlist maps**, with a total of **18 tries** to use as you see fit, the only requirements to participate are to play **every map at least once**, and to not have violated any of the [osu! community rules](/wiki/Rules) in the past 12 months.
+You'll have **one week** to complete the **12 playlist maps**, with a total of **18 tries** to use as you see fit.
+The only requirements to participate are to play **every map at least once**, and to not have violated any of the [osu! community rules](/wiki/Rules) in the past 12 months.
 The **top 32** players will advance to the bracket stage.

 ## Bracket stage

 This is where we've had most changes from last year.
 The bracket starts as single elimination, transitioning to double elimination at the **top 8** (Quarterfinals), offering more matches between the top contenders.
-Tiebreakers are no longer sightreads, but still are **osu! originals** make just for the event.
+Tiebreakers are no longer sightreads, but still are **osu! originals** made just for the event.

 ![](/wiki/shared/news/2025-05-02-the-lazer-grand-arena-returns/breakdown.jpg)

 In this new format, players take turns in both banning and picking maps, much like a regular tournament.
-We've also added protects – maps which can't be banned by either player, and can may only be picked by the player who protected them.
+We've also added protects — maps which can't be banned by either player, and can may only be picked by the player who protected them.

 The cumulative scoring aspect is kept in the way of a "set" of two maps, one picked by each player (following the AB-BA order), that is, the first pick for each set will alternate between both players until the match is decided.

 In a set, **the scores for the two maps are added for both players, and highest score wins one point**.
 The first player to score 3 points wins the match (best of 5 sets).
-If the score reaches 2-2, the final set becomes a 3-map showdown, ending with an osu! original.
+If the score reaches 2–2, the final set becomes a 3-map showdown, ending with an osu! original.

 ---